So the season is over and here are a few thoughts and news as an aftermath of the World Championship.

 Ding’s run to the final boosted interest in snooker in China, as you might guess.
 It is reported that no less than 210 millions watched the match on CCTV5 only … now, don’t come up again with the “18.5 millions in 1985” and “snooker is dying” nonsense.
 There is a world outside UK, and television outside the BBC, you know…

-Mark Selby is a hard, hard march player, who never gives up and will use every strength he has to win.
+Mark Selby is a hard, hard match player, who never gives up and will use every strength he has to win.
 That’s what he did during the final.
 This is why he is Champion again.

 Yet it attracted criticism, and suggestions by fellow pros that the rules should be changed.
 Have a look at the twitter feeds of Stephen Hendry, Shaun Murphy and Neil Robertson.
 Personally I wouldn’t want any rule change, especially any change that would turn snooker into some kind of pool.
-The only thing I would want to see is the section 4 of the rules to be enforced.
+The only thing I would want to see is the section 4 of the rules being enforced.
 But that would have made no difference in this final: neither Mark Selby, nor Ding took unduly long time over shots.
 Mark often chose safety over attack, knowing he is brilliant at it, and why should he not?

 Someone who didn’t criticise Mark Selby, despite obvious sympathy for Ding and his style of play, is Ronnie.
 He was in the studio, with Jimmy White and Neil Foulds, and occasionally with Ronnie Wood and Dolly the dog, and their analysis and comments were both interesting, intelligent and fair.
 You can listen to them commenting during the final, plus a few very nice features and interviews.
 Thanks Snooker For All